Micro Master's Degree in Strategic Human Resource Management

 • To participate in Paris-U’s Short courses program, students need to meet the entry criteria corresponding to each level.
 Please see the “Entry” tab for more details.

-• Paris-U will not accept applicants if their entry qualifications are from diploma mill universities or schools/universities that are not accredited.
+• Paris-U will only accept applicants if their entry qualifications are from diploma mill universities or schools/universities that are accredited.

-• English is not a mandatory entry requirement for short course programs, but candidates need to ensure that English is used in reading documents, listening to lectures, and doing assignments.
-Candidates should note that English is a mandatory requirement when switching to an academic program at Paris-U.
+• English is not a mandatory entry requirement for short course programs, but candidates must ensure that English is used in reading documents, listening to lectures, and doing assignments.
+Candidates should note that English is mandatory when switching to an academic program at Paris-U.

 Apply Process: